alchemyplatform/aa-sdk/site/packages/aa-alchemy/light-account-client/index.md

 head:
   - - meta
     - property: og:title
-      content: AlchemyProvider • createLightAccountAlchemyProvider
+      content: createLightAccountAlchemyClient
   - - meta
     - name: description
-      content: Overview of the createLightAccountAlchemyProvider factory in aa-alchemy
+      content: Overview of the createLightAccountAlchemyClient factory in aa-alchemy
   - - meta
     - property: og:description
-      content: Overview of the createLightAccountAlchemyProvider factory in aa-alchemy
+      content: Overview of the createLightAccountAlchemyClient factory in aa-alchemy
 ---

-# createLightAccountAlchemyProvider
+# createLightAccountAlchemyClient

-`createLightAccountAlchemyProvider` is a factory that improves the developer experience of connecting a Light Account to an `AlchemyProvider` via an optional dependency on the [`@alchemy/aa-accounts`](https://github.com/alchemyplatform/aa-sdk/tree/development/packages/accounts) package.
-You can use this to directly instantiate an `AlchemyProvider` already connected to a Light Account in one line of code.
+`createLightAccountAlchemyClient` is a factory that improves the developer experience of connecting a Light Account to an `AlchemyProvider` via an optional dependency on the [`@alchemy/aa-accounts`](https://github.com/alchemyplatform/aa-sdk/tree/development/packages/accounts) package.
+You can use this to directly instantiate an `AlchemySmartAccountClient` already connected to a Light Account in one line of code.

 ## Usage

 ::: code-group

-<<< @/snippets/light-account-alchemy-provider.ts
+<<< @/snippets/light-account-alchemy-client.ts
 :::

 ## Returns

-### `Promise<AlchemyProvider & { account: LightSmartContractAccount }>`
+### `Promise<AlchemySmartAccountClient>`

-A Promise containing a new `AlchemyProvider` connected to a Light Account.
+A Promise containing a new `AlchemySmartAccountClient` connected to a Light Account.

 ## Parameters